TopRamanC/TopRamanC.github.io/_posts/2021-10-29-blog6-Virtual-Hosts-on-Apache.markdown

 {% endhighlight %}

 #### Step 2: Add your Virtual Host block to your file.
-#### The two Virtual Host block below are domain based Virtual Hosts where you can access your website using both of the domains listed below in the Virtual Host blocks:
+#### The two Virtual Host block below are domain based Virtual Hosts where you can access your website using both of the domains listed below in each block:
 {% highlight ruby %}
 <VirtualHost *:8080 *:80>